 Public Engagement Small Projects Funding

-Through SCIC’s Public Engagement Small Projects Fund, all members are eligible to apply for up to $1,000 to support activities and projects that engage the Saskatchewan public on global issues.
+Through SCIC’s Public Engagement Small Projects Fund, all organizational members are eligible to apply for up to $1,000 to support activities and projects that engage the Saskatchewan public on global issues.

 Forms and Documents: